Approximating the coefficients of the Bessel functions: Introduction

+In addition to the Schur polynomials, analogues of \Cref{conjecture} have been established for the Hall-Littlewood polynomials, zonal polynomials, quaternionic zonal polynomials, and Schur's $Q$-functions, see \cite{macdonald}.
+However, the conjecture is false in the context of the nonsymmetric eigenfunctions of the Dunkl operators, see \cite{convolution_maximal}.

-As corollaries of the main results of this paper, we prove the following results about the weak convergences of the measures mentioned in \Cref{conjecture}.
+As corollaries of the main results of this paper, we prove the following results about the measures mentioned in \Cref{conjecture} converging in terms of power sums.
 For the proofs of the corollaries, see \Cref{subsec:conjecture_applications}.